 - Firm and tone the muscles in your foot and ankle to the bone.
 This should help you feel stable.

 - Actively press your feet into the floor and find length through the top of your head.
-You should feel like if your body were divided in half, you would be going in two different directions.
+You should feel like you’r reaching in two different directions.

 - Ground down through your right foot.